ارزیابی روند مرگ و میر قبل و بعد از شروع بحران کرونا: آیا مرگ و میر مسیر خود را تغییر داده است؟

 چکیده [English]

-Background & Objectives: The critical conditions of the epidemic covid-19 may have different effects on the rate of mortality of other people in the community.
-The aim of this study was to determine the evaluation of mortality trend before and after the onset of Corona crisis in Jahrom County, south of Iran.
+conditions of the epidemic covid-19 may have different effects on the rate of mortality of other people in the community.
+The aim of this study was to determine the impact of corona crisis on mortality in Jahrom County.

-Methods: This descriptive study was performed by secondary data analysis death certificate during 2016-2020.
-The studied variables were collected based on a checklist from the data of the death registration system of the health center and also mortality statistics announced by the organization for civil registration.
+Materials and Methods: This descriptive study was performed by secondary data analysis death certificate during 2016-2020.
+The studied variables were collected based on a checklist from the data of the death registration system

-Conclusion: The average number of deaths occurred after the Corona epidemic has increased by 39% compared to before the epidemic.
+before the epidemic.
 Cardiovascular diseases are the first and most common causes of death in Jahrom before and after the Corona epidemic.

 کلیدواژهها [English]